-The wheel elevator (A) revolves at approximately 11 rpm at 1000 PTO rpm.
+The wheel elevator (A) (see Figure 32) revolves at approximately 11 rpm at 1000 PTO rpm.
 The beets are carried up to the truck elevator as the wheel revolves in the direction of travel.
 The retainer (B) holds the beets in the wheel until they get to the top and fall into the truck elevator.
-The stripper (C) clears the wheel of any rocks or beets that get wedged between the rods (see figure 35).
+The stripper (see Figure 34, page 22) keeps trash and wet soil from building up between rods.
+Optional rubber mud flaps can be installed to keep stones from wedging and reduce chances of soil build-up.

 The wheel elevator must turn easily and the chain tension must be adjusted properly.
-The retainer must be adjusted properly for minimum beet loss and maximum capacity.
-The stripper must be centered to clear the wheel.
+The retainer must be adjusted properly for minimum beet loss and the stripper rods must be centered to clear the wheel rods.

-FIGURE 34 - WHEEL ELEVATOR
+FIGURE 32 - WHEEL ELEVATOR